Add your voice to our 2024 State of Caring survey !

 Your rights and obligations

 As an employee, you can request flexible work options at any stage of your employment with your organisation, as long as the request is in writing.
-Your employer may have a standard form they use, but if not, you can use this one provided by the Ministry of Business, Innovation and Employment:
+Your employer may have a standard form they use, but if not, here are some guidelines from the Ministry of Business, Innovation and Employment.

 Responding to a request